Haoen-Cui/dotfiles/git-configs/README.md

   - `config`: let SSH know your corresponding private key for each domain (e.g. work vs open source)
   - `id_rsa_*` and `id_rsa_*.pub`: private and public key pair

+Before we dive into the setup steps, I would also like to mention that [@terrytangyuan](https://github.com/terrytangyuan/) kindly pointed out [another elegant solution](https://github.com/terrytangyuan/dotfiles/blob/master/git/.gitconfig#L58-L74) using `git` alias.
+As you can find in his `.gitconfig` file, its authentication utilizes cached password in `osxkeychain` as opposed to SSH (what we are going to show below).

 ## Step 1: Setup an SSH key for Each `git` Account

 Reference: [Connecting to GitHub with SSH](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)